aerdei/namespace-scc-operator/README.md

 ```
 `uuid`: The UUID the SCC will be configured with
 `sccPriority`: the priority the SCC will be configured with
-`whiteList`: no SCC will be created for the namespaces with names in the list
+`whiteList`: no SCC will be created for the namespaces in the list
 ## Prerequisites
 * docker/podman
 * [operator-sdk v0.10.1](https://github.com/operator-framework/operator-sdk/releases/tag/v0.10.1)